Engraved Brass Name Plate

 Upper Tube Assembly for a 16" Teeter's Telescopes' Truss-Dobsonian under construction.

-Please note, yes it is true, we are no longer taking new orders.
+Please note, yes it is true, WE ARE NO LONGER TAKING NEW ORDERS.
 Thanks to our great customers for 20 amazing years in business!
-We are completing standing orders, then building one final In-Stock 13.1" F/4.5 and then will be moving onto other endeavors (work and personal).
+We are completing standing orders then moving onto other endeavors (work and personal).
 See below for more details.

 TeeterTots Nolan and Vaughn are our next great adventure!
 Perhaps there will be a Teeter & Sons Telescopes, LLC., in the future?